-For as long as there has been customer support, there have been blunders.
+For as long as there have been customer service blunders.
 What has changed is the cost of one wrong move in handling a customer’s problem.
 The impact is no longer limited to one disgruntled customer or his kith and kin; a customer support faux pas could explode online and go viral through online media and social networks to do some serious damage to the reputation and goodwill which brands hold so dear.
-Some of these are major slipups; others are the result of tactless handling of what would have been minor incidents.
-This list looks at some such cases involving big league corporations where service mistakes snowballed into major PR situations.
+Some of these are major slip-ups; others are the result of tactless handling of what would have been minor incidents.
+This list looks at some such cases involving big league corporations where customer service blunders snowballed into major PR situations.

 In April 2011, an estimated 758 tornadoes hit the US, making it the single most active tornado month ever recorded.
 April 27th alone saw 200 tornadoes ravage south-eastern regions.

 A couple of days after the storm, this was Charter Cable’s first statement to a victim: “If your house was destroyed, and you have looked around the neighborhood for our cable box and cannot find it, you owe us $212 and you need to either pay us or make an insurance claim on our behalf.”

 Although they came up with a revised policy statement in a few days stating that they would be crediting victims for the damaged/lost boxes, their first statement earned them a whole lot of bad press.

 What ruffled feathers was not the fact that they made a claim, but that the insensitive manner and unfortunate timing thereof.
 Oddly enough, cable companies seemed to have carved out a niche for themselves with tactless first responses by making untimely demands off disaster victims.

 9. Pharmacy Mixes Up Drugs Because “They Both Begin With ‘H”